Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 WMI method ReturnVersion()
 --------------------------

-Returns the WMI interface version as an u32.
+Returns the woke WMI interface version as an u32.

 WMI method FanSensorInformation()
 ---------------------------------